-- The program PHYLIP - The 14-species primates+mammals mtDNA database available from the class homepage.
-This file is already in PHYLIP format, no processing required. - (a) Estimate the phylogeny of the sample by running maximum parsimony (program dnapars) and by maximum likelihood (program dnaml), both with the default parameters.
+- The program PHYLIP this program is really easy to download and install, and programs are run simply by clicking the executable). - The 14-species primates+mammals mtDNA database available from PHYLIP.
+This file is already in PHYLIP format, no processing required.
+See documentation. - (a) Estimate the phylogeny of the sample by running maximum parsimony (program dnapars) and by maximum likelihood (program dnaml), both with the default parameters.
 Consider the resulting trees in the file outfile (it is initially generated in the same directory as the executable).
 Comment on the differences. - (b) Try generating a different phylogeny by playing with the parameter T (Transition/transversion ratio) in dnaml.
 Do you get a different result with T=1 or T=100? - (c) Use the program dnamlk to generate a tree under the molecular clock assumption.
 Does the phylogeny make sense based on your biological knowledge?
 Perform a likelihood ratio test to determine appropriateness of molecular clock.
 For help on how to do this you may look at the dnamlk help page and read the paragraph starting: